jkaminsky2/CSE-151A-Project-/README.md

 ### Model 1 Results:

+We  used sklearn’s `classification_report` to calculate the precision, recall, and accuracy of the test set.
+We also calculated training and test error manually by testing equality for each prediction and label.

+![accuracy, confusion matrix for model 1](./final_imgs/m1_discussion.png)

 With model 1 and its optimized hyperparameters, we were able to achieve a 65% test accuracy, which is slightly higher than just guessing the class with the most observations every time (see below).
 This is greater than the training accuracy achieved in hyperparameter tuning, where the max training accuracy was 63.8%.
 We can see, however, that the model predicts the first result (two dollar signs) for the most part with some guesses of three dollar signs, which conveys underfitting.

-![accuracy, confusion matrix for model 1](./final_imgs/m1_discussion.png)

 ### Model 2 Results:
 ![classification report for model 2](./final_imgs/m2_results.png)